How many times can a function be iterated?: Introduction

 In this paper we present some lower bounds for the number of iterations in terms of the topological properties of $f$, $C$, $X$, and we show their optimality with some examples.
 In order to give a complete theory we work both with functions and with set-valued maps (a good reference on iterating set-valued maps is \cite{Mc}).
 Many parts of the theory are similar in both cases, but there are also some remarkable differences (see Remark~\ref{rmk:corr}).

 This paper is organized as follows.
 In Section \ref{sec:statements} we state the questions and our results.
 In Section \ref{sec:proofs} we prove the results.
 In Section \ref{sec:examples} we present some examples showing the optimality of our estimates.
+In Section~\ref{sec:games} we present the connections with game theory which motivated this study.
 In Section \ref{sec:open} we state some open problems.